 Frustration.
 Anger.
 Depression.

 A feeling that time and ground is being lost that can and will never be made up.
 A sense that we are not in control of our own destiny anymore.
 Guilt from not being able to help out with the team.
 And the inevitable negative thinking that comes packaged with an injury that leads us to miss training or even competition.

 Here are a few of the ways that we deal mentally with being injured:

 - A sense of isolation within the team.

-- Drop in motivation that can often turn to apathy over time.
+- A drop in motivation that turns to apathy over time.

 - Changes in appetite.